What Are Beacons and How Beacons Technology Works

 By logging physical store visits from your search ads, this technology helps you understand the impact and performance of your search ads.
 If you find they are driving a lot of traffic to your store, you may want to invest more in search and media advertising.

 Classification of Beacon

 IBeacon is a BLE protocol released by Apple in December 2013, this is the first official set of BLE protocols most all beacons support.
 This protocol is supported only on iOS, but can now be found very easily.
 Many API functions support searching for Beacons on Android.
-An application is required to search for beacons and perform operations with them.
+An Application Development is required to search for beacons and perform operations with them.
 Beacon supports two types of monitoring interactions (monitoring) and coverage (ranging).
 With monitoring mode the app will alert even if the app has turned off monitoring mode, range mode only works while the app is running.
 With iBeacon, what data will the beacons emit?
 They broadcast three messages: UUID, Major, and Minor.
 There will never be two beacons with the same UUID, Major, and Minor.